PaulskPt/SQUiXL_MQTT_subscriber/README.md

 ### Changes to the SQUiXL-DevOS firmware:

 Changes and additions created to receive, interprete and display MQTT messages from two MQTT Publishers in the "MQTT Messages" screen.
-In this release Seon (UM) moved variables to psram.
+In this SQUiXL-DevOS A06 Release 3, Seon (UM) moved variables to psram.
 I followed this change.
 To my experience this change resulted in a tremendous improvement during execution of the firmware.
 On my SQUiXL all the (many) WiFi errors became history.
 Also the RSS FEEDS and JOKES Widgets now load instantaneously.

 Files changed by me: